 Considering mobile equipment as transport vehicles would diminish the need for interpretation

-We consider the mobile equipment of Cargotec potentially eligible for both activities 3.3. and 3.6.
-While awaiting further guidance from the Commission, we plan to continue assessing the applicability of the activity 3.3. for the non-road mobile equipment.
+At Cargotec the mobile equipment of Cargotec is considered potentially eligible for both activities 3.3. and 3.6.
+While awaiting further guidance from the Commission, we plan to continue assessing the applicability of the activity 3.3. for the non-road mobile quipment.
 We will also see how our interpretation of the technical screening criteria for 3.6 can be guided by the more explicit criteria for 3.3.

 Cargotec will publish its Taxonomy-alignment in 2022 annual review

 To ensure the science base of our climate actions, we are conducting product life cycle assessments (LCAs) to prove their life-cycle GHG emissions savings.
-With the LCA results, we will be able to judge which solutions significantly reduce the life cycle emissions in the activities they perform and would then qualify as taxonomy aligned.
-Cargotec will publish its taxonomy alignment in its 2022 Annual review but already now, while we continue reporting our eco portfolio sales in the interim reports.
+With the LCA results, we will be able to judge which solutions significantly reduce the life cycle emissions in the activities they perform and would then qualify as taxonomy-aligned.
+Cargotec will publish its taxonomy alignment in its 2022 Annual review but already now we continue reporting our eco portfolio sales in the interim reports.
 We estimate that a fair share of Eco portfolio solutions will be considered taxonomy-aligned.
-In 2021, 19% of Cargotec’s turnover came from Eco portfolio solutions.
+In 2021, 19% of Cargotec’s sales came from Eco portfolio solutions.

 Besides the climate change mitigation objective of the EU Taxonomy, Cargotec can also contribute to the transition to a circular economy.
-We look forward to the publication of the delegated regulation for the circular economy related technical screening criteria to be able to consider those in the creation of our Eco portfolio criteria for circular solutions.
+We look forward to the publication of the delegated regulation for the circular economy related technical screening criteria.
+These will enable us consider them in the creation of our Eco portfolio criteria for circular solutions.